Divy1211/xs-linting/README.md

 # XS Lint

-This tool is a linter AoE2:DE's flavour of XS.
+This tool is a linter  for AoE2:DE's flavour of XS.

 ## Cool Maffs